GeoRouv/chip-seq-analysis-replication/README.md

 No control or input/baseline was among the samples selected.

 In general, the **[mouse genome (mm9 version)](https://hgdownload.soe.ucsc.edu/goldenPath/mm9/bigZips/)** was used for reference during the stages of Bowtie, MACS, IGV and MEME.
+It is advised to download it and place it in the general folder so it can be used when executing the pipeline later.

 ## Tools you'll need: